konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 ### Bbox
 [Bbox](sourcecode.html#bbox) is used to represent an area of a Page, defined by the coordinates of the bottom left corner and the top right corner of the bounding box.
-Checkout our [coordinate system explainer](#coordinates-system) for more details.
+Check out our [coordinate system explainer](#coordinates-system) for more details.

 You can access all character Bboxes of the Document by using `document.bboxes`.
 You can also get a Bbox for a Span by